List of Louisiana state high school football champions: Morning Advocate (1959)

 Though the Baton Rouge Morning Advocate was normally content to just let the LHSAA teams determine the championships among themselves within the framework of the playoffs, shortly after the 1959 season they did issue a one-time postseason ranking of the top ten Class AAA teams to compare with the results of the Louisiana Prep Grid Standard mathematical system.
-The two rankings ended up "almost identical."
+The two rankings ended up "almost identical" with the same exact ten teams, although in a slightly different arrangement.